Patchier/Big-Warden/README.md

 3. Choose "Select DAZIPs", and navigate to your Big Warden installation folder.

 4. There, inside of Game Folder Files, will be 8 DAZIPs that you will need to install using the DAUpdater.
 Simply select them, and they should appear in DAUpdater.
 Note: You may not be able to do them all at once due to some additions recently.
+There are also several promotional DAZIPs located in the "Promotional Items" folder which may be installed if you so choose.

 5. Select all of the DAZIPs within DAUpdater, and choose "Install Selected".